mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

 #### The local development story
 As mentioned earlier, we will be packaging this up as a Docker image so we have two options for our local development experience.
 We can run the application as a Dockerfile if we want to get as close as possible to how it will be running on Lambda.
-Or we can just run it locally as python script.
+Or we can just run it locally as a python script.
 The vscode debugging definitions below allow you to use either approach.